mattwigway/TRM_Simplified/README.md

 Once the model is done, you will see a message that the model converged.
 The results of the model run will be in a folder called `model_run_<date>` in your inputs folder; we will explore these results extensively next week.
 Each time you run the model, a new folder is created, to avoid overwriting important results.

+## Output files

+After running the model to convergence, there will be a number of interesting output files in the model_run_[date] folder.
+The main ones are:

+- Networks
+    - `road_network.dbd`, `transit_routes.rts` - road and transit routes used in this model run
+- Trip generation
+    - `balanced_productions_attractions.bin`: Forecast trips produced and attracted by each zone, by trip type.
+Table with columns for TAZ ID and productions and attractions for each zone.
+- Trip distribution
+    - `distributed_pa.mtx`: Matrix containing distributed trips in P-A format (rows are production zone, columns are attraction zone).
+This file contains one matrix for each trip type.
+- Mode choice
+    - `mode_probabilities_{trip type}.mtx`: Matrix containing probability that a trip produced in a zone will use each mode of travel to get to the attraction zone, split by trip type (HBO, HBW, NHB)
+    - `mode_totals_{period}.mtx`: Matrix containing total number of trips produced in a zone will use each mode of travel to get to the attraction zone.
+- Assignment
+    - `{mode}_skims_{period}.mtx`: Skim matrices by period and mode
+    - `hourly_vehicle_trips_{period}.mtx`: Hourly trips originating in each zone and destined for each other zone, by period.
+Note that this is in O-D rather than P-A format.
+    - `link_flows_{period}.bin`: Table with link IDs matching `road_network.dbd`, with total volumes and VMT for each link

 ## Known issues